xriss/freechange/readme.md

 If you want to reduce the amount of memory used by data then you can reduce the maximum resolution from day to month or year by changing to one of the following requires.
-This will allow you to explicitly choose the resolution and reduce accuracy and size.
+This allows you to explicitly choose the resolutions available to reduce accuracy and more importantly data size.

 	var freechange = require("freechange/day")